koldovsky/is-01-docs/onboarding.md

    - Exports: in `packages/excalidraw` entrypoints
 2. **Modify or extend core logic**:
    - Add new element types or operations in `@excalidraw/element`.
-   - Wire into render / hit‑test / selection logic as needed.
+   - Wire into render / hit-test / selection logic as needed.
 3. **Expose via editor UI**:
    - Update toolbar / shortcuts / menus in `packages/excalidraw`.
 4. **Test in app**: